Complete Guide to Disneyland Rope Drop

 A final option is to start with Space Mountain (enter Tomorrowland from the right side of the hub) and then probably Matterhorn.
 This leaves you in a nice geographic location—between Fantasyland, Tomorrowland, and Toontown—with flexibility for where you go next.

-Again, with Genie+ this usually doesn’t make sense because these rides are both available on Genie+.
-Without Genie+, my opinion is that Indiana Jones—Big Thunder—Haunted Mansion is just a better set of rides than Space Mountain—Matterhorn, and we’d probably rather be close to Pirates of the Caribbean and Jungle Cruise mid-morning rather than trying to figure out what to squeeze in from Fantasyland / Tomorrowland / Toontown, though this will probably come down to personal preference.
+Again, with Multi Pass this usually doesn’t make sense because these rides are both available on Multi Pass.
+Without Multi Pass, my opinion is that Indiana Jones—Big Thunder—Haunted Mansion is just a better set of rides than Space Mountain—Matterhorn, and we’d probably rather be close to Pirates of the Caribbean and Jungle Cruise mid-morning rather than trying to figure out what to squeeze in from Fantasyland / Tomorrowland / Toontown, though this will probably come down to personal preference.

 Seasonal Option: Haunted Mansion Holiday Rope Drop

 Usually from sometime in September to sometime in January, Haunted Mansion receives its Nightmare Before Christmas “Haunted Mansion Holiday” overlay.
-This vaults the ride to one of the most popular in the park and on Genie+, making it worth considering for rope drop.
+This vaults the ride to one of the most popular in the park and on Multi Pass, making it worth considering for rope drop.

 In the context of this post, I’d group Haunted Mansion Holiday with the “all other rope drop” options.
-It will make the most sense to rope drop it if you don’t have Genie+, but you should consider it even if you have Genie+.
+It will make the most sense to rope drop it if you don’t have Multi Pass, but you should consider it even if you have Multi Pass.
 In any case, it’s never going to be a bad ride to rope drop.

 Continuing Your Day at Disneyland